MOIRA respects the privacy and confidentiality of all clients and their families/carers. MOIRA aims to ensure that all

 Although we take all reasonable measures to secure your information, we are not responsible for third party circumvention of security measures on our electronic databases or at any of our premises.
 Please note that third party recipients of personal information may have their own privacy policies and we are not responsible for their actions, including their handling of personal information.

-As at the date this policy was most recently updated and to the best of our knowledge and expectation, your personal information will not be disclosed overseas.
-Please note however that MOIRA’s e-mail system is encrypted and backed up in either the New Zealand.
+As at the date this statement was most recently updated and to the best of our knowledge and expectation, your personal information will not be disclosed overseas.

 MOIRA does not seek information about an individual from another service provider without your consent (or the consent of the guardian or person responsible).